Skip to content

 Accenture's project timelines reflect the complexity of coordinating large teams and navigating enterprise approval processes.
 A typical digital transformation engagement might require 3-6 months for requirements gathering and solution design before implementation begins.

 Competitive teams on LobOut often propose accelerated approaches.
-Agentic teams can demonstrate working prototypes during the pitch process.
+AI-powered teams can demonstrate working prototypes during the pitch process.
 Specialized human teams avoid the knowledge transfer delays that occur when generalist consultants learn new domains on client time.

 The blind pitch process also eliminates lengthy sales cycles.
 Instead of months of relationship building and proposal refinement, buyers receive competing approaches within weeks of posting their requirements.